The Worst Jobs in History

 The Worst Jobs in History is a British television series hosted by Tony Robinson on Channel 4.
 The second series was shown in March 2006 on History Television in Canada, then in April 2006 on Channel 4 in the UK.
 The first season is also shown with some regularity on History International.
-Tony Robinson tries his hand at each of the jobs, ultimately nominating which one he thought was the worst in each program.
+Tony Robinson tries his hand at each of the jobs, ultimately nominating which one he thought was the worst in each programme.

 First series

-This was broadcast in 2004 and concentrated on a different historical period per program: Roman, Anglo-Saxon, Medieval, Tudor, Stuarts, Georgian, and Victorian.
+This was broadcast in 2004 and concentrated on a different historical period per programme: Roman, Anglo-Saxon, Medieval, Tudor, Stuarts, Georgian, and Victorian.

 Some of the more repulsive or dangerous jobs included fuller, executioner, leech collector, plague burier, rat-catcher, leather tanner, gong farmer, and sin-eater.

 There was a one-off special called The Worst Christmas Jobs in History in December 2005.
+He also commented on several jobs during the runtime of the TV show, one of which was the Knocker-up.

 Second series

 Broadcast first in March 2006 on The History Channel in Canada, then in April 2006 on Channel 4 in the UK.
 This series concentrated on particular job settings: urban, royal, industrial, maritime and rural.